andrew/ultimate-awesome/README.md

 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-nord](https://github.com/Aceto1/awesome-nord) - This repository contains community-created ports and themes of this color palette for all our beloved applications.
 - [awesome-onset](https://github.com/alexandregv/awesome-onset) - A collection of awesome Onset packages, assets, tools, guides, and more.
-- [awesome-bitshares](https://github.com/bitshares/awesome-bitshares) - A curated list of awesome resources for the BitShares Blockchain.
 - [awesome-frontend-libraries](https://github.com/brillout/awesome-frontend-libraries) - Catalog of Frontend UI Libraires.
 - [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.
 - [awesome-web-react](https://github.com/dataformsjs/awesome-web-react) - 🚀 Awesome Web Based React 🚀 Develop online with React!.